Posted on Monday, May 17, 2010

 The Quebec province of Canada is well-known for its French flair, with French serving as the province’s official language and the majority of the population speaking Quebecois French.

-But don’t assume that a trip to Montreal is the linguistic equivalent of a trip to Paris, however.
+But don’t assume that a trip to Montreal is the linguistic equivalent of a trip to Paris.
 Quebecois French is unique, with its own dialect, slang and vocabulary differing significantly from the standard style of French language spoken in France.

 Pronunciation in Quebec vs. France

 Although Quebecois French shares the basic grammatical and lexical values as “France French,” in some cases a Quebecois French speaker with a truly heavy Quebecois accent will have trouble being understood by listeners accustomed to a standard French dialect.

 The differences in pronunciation are significant.
-While a France-based speaker’s “yes” sounds roughly like “wee” to the English ear, a Quebecois French speaker’s “yes” sounds more like “weh.”
+For example, while a France-based speaker’s “yes” sounds roughly like “wee” to the English ear, a Quebecois French speaker’s “yes” sounds more like “weh.”